bboynton97/Cancer_Prediction_NN/README.md

 ## Known problems

-Fortunately, by and large the program works well.
+Fortunately, by and large, the program works well.
 The known errors consists mostly of NN training bugs.
 This is largely due to the activation function and loss function used in the backpropegation process.

 For the activation function, a `tanh` function is used.
 This is a fairly old and outdated activation function.
 It was chosen because it is the most straightforward activation function and can easily be implemented with all the design patterns being used.
 Ideally, a larger-scale neural network would use a `RELU` or `leaky RELU` activation function on the hidden layers and a `softmax` function on the final layer.
 However, this was far outside the scope of the project.